Christchurch to Queenstown Road Trip: Best Stops and Itinerary

 Wanaka (detour)

-After leaving Omarama, you have the choice of taking the scenic route to Queenstown via the stunning town of Wanaka.
+After leaving Omarama, you can choose to take the scenic route to Queenstown via the stunning town of Wanaka.

 Fondly known as Queenstown’s little sister, the small town sits in Mount Aspiring National Park on the shores of Lake Wanaka.
 It’s the home of the iconic Roys Peak hike and the famous Wanaka Tree.

-There are lots of exciting things to do in Wanaka, but some of the best activities including the incredible Mount Iron hike for panoramic views and kayaking on Lake Wanaka.
+There are many exciting things to do in Wanaka, but some of the best activities include the incredible Mount Iron hike for panoramic views, kayaking on Lake Wanaka and a cruise around the lake.

-If you’re a keen hiker, I’d also recommend the Isthmus Peak hike, a short drive from Wanaka.
-This hike competes with Roys Peak when it comes to incredible views, but it’s much less crowded.
+If you’re a keen hiker, I recommend the Isthmus Peak hike, a short drive from Wanaka.
+This hike competes with Roys Peak for incredible views but is much less crowded.
 On the way up, you’ll have scenic views of Lake Hawea.
-At the peak, you’ll be able to see the magnificent Lake Wanaka.
+At the peak, you’ll see the magnificent Lake Wanaka.

-As I mentioned above, if you’re planning to do a trip up the West Coast, you could tie in your trip to Wanaka with that.
+As I mentioned above, if you plan to travel up the West Coast, you could combine your trip to Wanaka with that.
 If not, then going via Wanaka on your Christchurch to Queenstown road trip is absolutely worth it.

 #thatwanakatree